 Do accessories come with the table?

 We generally purchase all the available accessories when we buy used tables, and will include those accessories in the cost of the table.
-If it doesn’t come with accessories, or they are not in usable condition, we typically include a Standard Kit with the table.
+If it doesn’t come with accessories, or they are not in usable condition, we typically include a standard play package with the table.

-What’s the best way to get your new table to your home?
+What's the best way to move your new table to your home?